mibuthu/wp-comment-guestbook/readme.txt

 * Option to show numbered pagination links for the comment list.
 * Ajdust the comment html-code for the guestbook page.
 * Option to include all comments of your site in the comment list on the guestbook page.
-* Sidebar widget to show recent comments with a lot of options
+* Sidebar widget to show recent comments with a lot of options.
+* Show a message after a new comment was made.
+This option you can also enable for all post/pages in your blog).

 Simply insert the shortcode [comment-guestbook] into a page to enable this plugin.